-Entries for 2021 have now closed.
-The winner has been notified and will be announced in the Financial Times in the autumn.
+Entries for 2022 have now closed.
+The winner will be notified in confidence by early July and announced in the Autumn.

 The competition is open to both women and men who have relevant experience in the workplace either in managing a team, running a project or planning strategy.
 Entries need to answer, in no more than 800 words, the question:

-Entries must be submitted using the official application form.
-The winner will receive a fully-funded place worth up to £39,500 on our part-time Executive MBA - Global or Flexible Executive MBA programme starting in September/October 2021.
+Entries must be submitted using the official application form, which can be downloaded at the top of this page.
+The winner will receive a fully-funded place worth up to £39,500 on our part-time Executive MBA - Global or Flexible Executive MBA programme starting in September/October 2022.

 - Harriet Arnold, Assistant Editor, Financial Times Special Reports

-It is important that participants draw not only on data, research and other evidence to support their arguments but also their own personal experience.
+It is important that participants draw not only on data, research and other evidence to support their arguments but also their own personal experience, which could include examples of initiatives they have worked on, or are in the process of designing.

 We want submissions which make us think differently - challenge the status quo and demonstrate a real understanding of the dilemmas faced.